aivarsk/aivarsk.github.io/about.md

 - Django 5.1
   - [Allow customizing queryset in Model.refresh_from_db](https://github.com/django/django/commit/f92641a636a8cb75fc9851396cef4345510a4b52) for locking rows and fetching related models

+I have given public talks on databases, payments and payment cards, Python, Django, Kafka and other topics.
+[I keep a list here.](/speaking)

 You can reach me via e-mail: [aivars.kalvans@gmail.com](mailto:aivars.kalvans@gmail.com)

 <small>